Skip to main content

 By July 18, 2020January 19th, 2024MSG

-Is MSG bad for you
+is msg bad for you

 Say “food additive” and too often adjectives such as synthetic, unnatural, unhealthy and fake pop into peoples’ minds.
 Add the word “MSG” and many consumers double down on mistrust of this food ingredient.